-- 5.1 The University Librarian shall arrange interviews.
-The University Librarian is responsible for ensuring that, insofar as the circumstances reasonably permit, the interview process will be the same for each candidate interviewed.
-Each candidate interviewed shall meet with all available members of the search committee and all other Librarians.
-Each candidate will also be given the opportunity to meet with the Director of Human Resources or designate and the Academic Vice-President & Provost. - 5.2 The search committee shall decide on an appropriate mechanism for gathering opinions concerning candidates for the position. - 5.3 The search committee, shall recommend a candidate for the position normally within 10 days of the final interview. - 6.0 The University Librarian and the Academic Vice-President & Provost shall decide upon the rank, salary and type of appointment which is to be offered.
-If the Academic Vice-President & Provost does not intend to appoint the person recommended by the search committee, the search committee will be informed, in writing, of the intended decision and the reasons for the intended decision and will be given five (5) days for further input before the final decision is made. - 6.1 If it be the intention to offer a candidate an appointment at a rank above that of Librarian II, the Librarian Promotion and Assessment Committee shall meet to consider the appointment and make a recommendation to the President.
-The Librarian Promotion and Assessment Committee will be granted access to all materials relevant to the candidate's application in order to make their recommendation. - 6.2 Similarly, if it is the intention to offer a candidate a permanent appointment, the Librarian Promotion and Assessment Committee shall meet to consider the appointment and make a recommendation to the President.
-The Librarian Promotion and Assessment Committee will be granted access to all materials relevant to the candidate's application in order to make their recommendation. - 7.0 The University Librarian shall issue a written offer of appointment in the name of the Academic Vice-President & Provost. - 7.1 The letter of appointment shall state explicitly: - a) the rank at which the appointment is to be made; - b) the type of appointment, including its length; - c) the salary; - d) start-up grant, if any; release time, if any; - e) relocation expenses; - f) the pension and other fringe benefits available to the appointee; - g) the location in the Collective Agreement where Librarian's duties, rights, and privileges are specified; - h) and a reference to the website where the Collective Agreement and all subsequent letters of understanding are located.
+- 5.5 The search committee shall decide on an appropriate mechanism for gathering opinions concerning candidates for the position. - 5.6 The search committee shall recommend a candidate for the position within ten (10) days of the final interview. - 5.7 The University Librarian and the Academic Vice-President & Provost shall decide upon the rank, salary, and type of appointment which is to be offered.
+If the Academic Vice-President & Provost does not intend to appoint the person recommended by the search committee, the search committee will be informed, in writing, of the intended decision and the reasons for the intended decision, and will be given five (5) days for further input before the final decision is made. - 5.8 If it be the intention to offer a candidate an appointment at a rank above that of Librarian II and/or a permanent appointment, LPAC shall meet to consider the appointment and make a recommendation to the President.
+LPAC will be granted access to all materials relevant to the candidate's application in order to make their recommendation. - 5.9 The University Librarian, in consultation with the Director of People and Culture, shall issue a written offer of appointment in the name of the Academic Vice-President & Provost. - 6.0 The letter of appointment shall state explicitly: - a) the rank at which the appointment is to be made; - b) the type of appointment, including its length; - c) the timeline under which the candidate is eligible to apply for permanency and promotion, if applicable; - d) the salary; - e) start-up grant, if any; - f) amount of release time, if any; - g) relocation expenses; - h) vacation allotment and procedure; - i) the pension and other fringe benefits available to the appointee; - j) the location in the Collective Agreement where Librarian's duties, rights, and privileges are specified; and - k) a reference to the website where the Collective Agreement and all subsequent Letters of Understanding are located.

-- 8.0 After receipt of written acceptance of the letter of appointment a copy shall be sent to the Academic Vice President & Provost and the President of the StFXAUT. - 9.0 Short term hires of four months or less required to fill unanticipated vacancies (e.g. sick leave replacements) will not be subject to the above recruitment procedures.
+- 7.0 After receipt of written acceptance of the letter of appointment a copy shall be sent to the Academic Vice-President & Provost and the StFXAUT. - 8.0 Short term hires of four-and-a-half (4.5) months or less required to fill unanticipated vacancies (e.g. Sick Leave replacements) will not be subject to the above recruitment procedures.